With an estimated 48.9 million people in the US living with a disability, it’s crucial for companies to prioritize website accessibility.

 Understanding the levels of accessibility

-The Web Content Accessibility Guidelines fall into three levels of conformance:
+The Web Content Accessibility Guidelines fall into three levels:

-- “A” covers the basics and is the easiest to meet.
-It makes a website easier to navigate with assistive technology, and takes into account color contrast, text sizing, and other elements that form the foundation of an accessible site.
+- “A” covers the basics and provides a minimum level of conformance.
+These standards make a website easier to navigate with assistive technology and take into account color contrast, text sizing, and other elements that form the foundation of an accessible site.

 - “AA” addresses a wider range of accessibility challenges.
 This level should be the goal for most sites focused on accessibility compliance to satisfy the rules of an institution or a legal requirement.
 It is most often the level of accessibility that needs to be met when referenced by the W3C or in legal matters.